 The minimum commitment would be about 3 hours per week.
 Competitive varsity debaters spend far more time in preparation each week.
 Weeks just before you compete in a tournament generally require more time.

 How committed do you have to be to be a part of the squad?

 The Vanderbilt Debate Squad is open to everyone who wants to learn through debate.
-Some members want just a semester of experience at the regional level and others want to strive for national championships.
+Some members want just a semester of experience at the regional level and others want to strive for national and international championships.
 Of course, the greater the goal, the greater the work load you carry.

 I have debated in High School, is there a place for me on the squad?

 Yes, our varsity teams are competitive and always looking for new people to share in the success.

 The squad consists of a number of students who debated in high school.
 People who have participated in LD, parli, IEs, Moot Court, Model UN, public forum, policy, and Youth Congress have successfully made the transition to British Parliamentary debate.

 Will Debate help me get into Law School?